KlenJan/DnD/README.md

 for animations you need fxmaster, automated animation and tokenmagicfx, most animations are done through interface, only lay on hands uses fxmaster

-replace sounds files with your own
+replace sounds files with your own or just comment out the lines that use them as well as animations

 List of abilities:
  - Lay On Hands